Push the Edge of What is Possible

 - Be an active member of the scholarly community (e.g., attend seminars, be productive member of academic community)

 - Be responsible to staying on top of the required forms for your degree as found at Graduate School website.

 Your Advisor is a member of the faculty with whom you work to design, implement and defend your graduate academic program and thesis.
 The ideas generated are not only yours but are intellectual property of many (you, your advisor and committee members, and possibly the funding source) please consider and acknowledge that.

 If for some reason you feel you are not getting the guidance you feel you need please see the Graduate Director before considering any change in advisor.
 Open communication will help to limit the likelihood of needed change.

 Your graduate committee must have at a minimum:

-- For PhD students: 2 faculty from the department and one external member (outside the department).
+- For PhD students: your advisor plus at least one faculty from the department and two external members (outside the department) Total number: 4.

-- For MS students: only 2 members are needed from within the department
+- For MS students: your advisor plus 2 faculty from within the department.

-With advisor select committee and meet by second semester (forms M2, D4A).
+Select committee in consultation with your advisor and meet by the second semester (forms M2, D4A).
 Meet with potential committee members to get a feel for your potential working relationship, committee advises on coursework, future career direction/tools, etc. Visit the degree requirements on the Graduate School website for additional information about requirements.